bloominstituteoftechnology/Relational-Databases/README.md

 * [Running a query](https://node-postgres.com/features/queries)

 Extra Credit:
-* Add an ID field to help normalize the database.
-Make this field `SERIAL` to auto-increment.
+* Add an ID column to help normalize the database.
+Make this column `SERIAL` to auto-increment.
-* Add Date, Lat, and Lon fields to record more information about the event.
+* Add Date, Lat, and Lon columns to record more information about the event.

 ## Assignment: Command-line Earthquake Query Tool